rudderlabs/rudderstack-docs/destinations/attribution/branchio.md

 | `Reserve` | `RESERVE` |

 {% hint style="info" %}
-RudderStack also maps the `Spend Credits` event to Branch's `SPEND_CREDITS` , although it is not directly a part of the Commerce Events.
+RudderStack also maps the `Spend Credits` event to Branch's `SPEND_CREDITS` although it is not directly a part of the E-Commerce Events.
 {% endhint %}

 The following table lists the mapping between the accepted names of the Content events: